dripton/Slugathon/README.txt

 (You can add up to a total of 6 players.)

-8. Chat with each other in the Anteroom window.
+8. Chat with each other in the Lobby window.

 9. Have the first player form a game, then have the other player(s) join it.
 If you want AI players, then set "Min players" to more than the number of